TriForceX/BootstrapExtended/wordpress/wp-content/plugins/anything-order-by-terms/readme.txt

 == Screenshots ==

 1. Enable/Disable arrangement with drag and drop on "Screen Options" tab.
+Reset bulk action.
 2. Dragging items.
 Also support custom post type like Woocommerce product.
 3. You can select multiple items by Ctrl(or Command on OS X)+Click.

 == Changelog ==

+= 1.3.0 - 2018-18-04 =
+* Changed - Wordpress 4.9.5 and Woocommerce 3.3.5 compability.
+* Changed - Disable Woocommerce term ordering in favour plugin methods.
+* Changed - Reset order init by bulk action select instead screen options link.
+* Fixed - Save ordering post by term when use filter select in admin area.

 = 1.2.2 =
 * Enhancement - Woocommerce 3.1 compability.